bbayles/python-pure-cdb/README.rst

 **Compatible with D.J.
 Bernstein's cdb**

-A constant database is a of key-value database, a mapping - that can not be changed at runtime.
-That restriction allows to use a perfect hash that makes retrieval much faster than a regular key-value store.
+A constant database is a key-value database, a mapping, that can not be changed at runtime.
+That restriction allows to use a perfect hash that makes retrieval much faster than a regular, mutable, key-value store.

 `pure-cdb` will read the files that are produced by the original tool written by D.J.
 Bernstein.
 It also support a 64-bit setting to avoid